SalvoSamba01/fingerprintAuth/README.md

 # fingerprintAuth

-This repository contains a demo application showcasing the use of the **HiScan** fingerprint scanner SDK by Biometrika.
+This repository contains a demo application showcasing the use of the **HiScan** fingerprint scanner SDK by UMPI.
 The application demonstrates key functionalities such as fingerprint registration and identification using the HiScan device, all implemented within a user-friendly graphical interface.

 ## Features